lokesh/lokesh-dhakar/src/posts/room-for-longer-translations.md

   <h2>But in some UI, you might want to avoid text wrapping</h2>

   <p>In this case, we want to keep our button labels uniform and on a single line.
-Unforuntately, our primary button in yellow wraps to two lines in a few languages.</p>
+Unfortunately, our primary button in yellow wraps to two lines in a few languages.</p>

   <demo-fixed
     v-if="loaded"